cdcabrera/curiosity-frontend/guidelines/adding-product-configs.md

 - [ ] Run `npm run test:lintfix` to format code
 - [ ] Run `npm run test:ci` to verify all tests pass

-### Common Pitfalls

-❌ **Don't:**
-- Forget to update ALL JSDoc type annotations
-- Skip adding entries to ALL necessary localization sections
-- Use inconsistent naming conventions
-- Change unrelated parts of the constants file
-- Add a new product config file

-✅ **Do:**
-- Follow alphabetical ordering in all locations
-- Use consistent naming patterns for similar variant types
-- Add ALL required localization entries
-- Verify all tests pass before committing

 ## Implementation for OpenShift PAYG

 ### Git Reference Commits